Mdrahil1911/Python_topics/README.md

     3. Open PyCharm after installation.
     4. Set up a new project or import an existing one.

+# Writing a Code in Pycharm

+1. Launch Pycharm
+2. Create a New Project
+3. Specify required location to save the project in local
+4. Create a Directory
+5. Add a Python File in directory (File Extension .py)

 # Python Topics That You will Learn

 1. Comments